 Last week I was searching for “team building in Boston” and I found Essex Woods Meeting & Retreat Center.
-This article includes information about Essex Woods’ rich history, including how the business evolved from it’s original purpose as a spiritual retreat center to its current focus on team building, corporate training and company retreats.
+This article includes information about Essex Woods’ rich history, including how the business evolved from it’s original purpose as a spiritual retreat center to its current focus on team building, corporate training and company retreats in Boston.

 Essex Woods’ Highlights

 This section is a quick summary of what I learned about Essex Woods and specifically the highlights, AKA “why you should do your next team building event at Essex Woods.”

 - The venue is best for groups of 26 to 30 people, but can accommodate up to 50 for an overnight stay;

 - Essex Woods can accommodate larger groups up to 125, but for daytime only visits;

 - Your group will have exclusive access to the facilities, i.e., Essex Woods does not double book dates;

 - The team at Essex Woods is smart and passionate, they care about you and your team a lot;